AM4517UMOR4NG/Teknik-Kendali/README.md

-It uses censors to detect the brightness
+It uses censors to detect the brightness.